W4RH4WK/Debloat-Windows-10/README.md

     C:\> PowerShell.exe -ExecutionPolicy Bypass -File script-file.ps1

-Look at the scripts, most of them are only a couple of lines long and it should be pretty obvious what they do.

 I develop those scripts on a Windows 10 Professional 64-Bit virtual machine.
 Please let me know if you encounter any issues with other Windows 10 versions.